SolderingKnowledge/ra/README.md

 4 `$npm run build` will run the webpack to compile javascript, so, i can link the bundled js in my index.html file

+## Note:

+You can use `$npm run start` and see your changes on localhost:8080 or you can run `$npm run build` and open your index.html on your browser and refresh to see your changes.